weaveworks/weave-gitops-private/docs/adrs/0011-pipelines.md

 We will be taking an enterprise-first strategy where first iteration will be on [weave gitops enterprise](https://github.com/weaveworks/weave-gitops-enterprise) for then upstream it to [weave gitops OSS](https://github.com/weaveworks/weave-gitops).
-We have decided to go in this direction due the impediments that our architecture has for doing the other way around OSS first then Enterprise.
+We have decided to go in this direction to optimise for speed of delivery and availability of the capability for our users.
+Currently, existing architectural dependencies between OSS and Enterprise translate in a sensible impact on the lead time when delivering via OSS.

 ## Consequences